 We're so glad that you're asking questions related to the security of the data stored within Breeze.
 This is a question you should be asking – after all, you owe it to the people connected to your church to ensure their personal data is protected.
 We’ve put this article together to outline the measures we take to ensure the security of your data.

-Breeze uses an HTTPS SSL encrypted connection in a PCI compliant datacenter for data sent back and forth.
+Breeze uses an HTTPS SSL encrypted connection in a PCI-compliant manner for data sent back and forth.
 This is the same standard used for transferring credit card data.
 This protects against malicious actions such as “man-in-the-middle” attacks where an individual attempts to intercept the message.
-An encrypted connection means that only the correct recipient is able to read the data.
+An encrypted connection means that only the correct recipient can read the data.

-We want to be sure your data is safe - both on a server level and on an application level.
-To aid in this effort, Breeze routinely undergoes penetration testing to help keep your data safe.
+We want to be sure your data is safe - both on a server level and an application level.
+To aid in this effort, Breeze undergoes ongoing penetration testing to help keep your data safe.

 User Accounts & Permissions

-You’re able to create multiple user accounts, each having their own set of permissions so that each user only has access to what he or she should have access to.
-Common scenarios for this are restricting the majority of staff from seeing contribution information or preventing certain users from adding or deleting people.
-All user accounts also have a password that’s needed to log in.
+You can create multiple user accounts, each having its own set of permissions so that each user only has access to what he or she should have access to.
+Common scenarios for this are restricting most staff from seeing contribution information or preventing certain users from adding or deleting people.
+All user accounts also have a password needed to log in.
 If you’re interested in more details on how these permissions work, check out our video on users and roles.